 - Zinc oxide: To reduce tissue fluid loss and hence keep the skin moisturized

-- Benzyl benzoate and benzyl cinnamate: Extracted from Peru Balsam plant in the form of resin, these ingredients have been shown to have strong healing properties.
+- Benzyl benzoate and benzyl cinnamate: Extracted from Peru Balsam plant in the form of resin, these ingredients have been shown to have potent healing properties.

 - Anhydrous hypoallergenic lanolin: This helps to not only soothe the skin but also soften it.